With the quarantines and social restrictions enacted due to the pandemic, television viewing in many families has been on the rise.

 We are called to throw off everything that hinders and the sin that so easily entangles in life (Hebrews 12:1).

 Hover over that Hebrews reference above and you’ll see that not only are we watching others on TV, but the Bible says we are being watched by a “great cloud of witnesses” as well.
-God, along with saints and angelic beings are cheering us on in the fight to do what’s right—to do what Christ would do!
+God is, along with saints and angelic beings, cheering us on in the fight to do what’s right—to do what Christ would do!

 Let’s give them a good show!